omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 ### Thank you

 Many experienced engineering leaders give helpful feedback on drafts of this post.
 Thank you to [Seth Falcon](https://www.linkedin.com/in/sethfalcon/), [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/) and [Kenichi Nakamura](https://www.linkedin.com/in/kenichi/) for numerous structural and content suggestions that made this post stronger and more focused.
 And thank you to [Brent Miller](https://www.linkedin.com/in/foliosus/), [Davy Stevenson](https://www.linkedin.com/in/davystevenson/), and [Darin Swanson](https://www.linkedin.com/in/darinswanson/) for their improvements!
+Thank you to [davidkunz](https://news.ycombinator.com/user?id=davidkunz) for [pointing out potential failure modes](https://news.ycombinator.com/item?id=27417551).

 _Image by <a href="https://pixabay.com/users/sasint-3639875/">Sasin Tipchai</a> from <a href="https://pixabay.com/">Pixabay</a>_